Techiral/VibeFlow/README.md

 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;

--- Drop existing trigger before creating a new one to avoid errors on re-run DROP TRIGGER IF EXISTS on_profile_update ON public.profiles;
-CREATE TRIGGER on_profile_update
+-- Create the trigger (DROP IF EXISTS was done at the top) -- Ensure the trigger is created *after* the function it calls CREATE TRIGGER on_profile_update
   BEFORE UPDATE ON public.profiles
   FOR EACH ROW EXECUTE PROCEDURE public.handle_profile_update();